MakeSchool-Tutorials/SA-2016-Games-Additional-Resources/P2-Installing-Mixpanel/content.md

 ```
 # Uncomment this line to define a global platform for your project
-# platform :ios, '8.0'
+# platform :ios, '9.0'
-# Uncomment this line if you're using Swift
-# use_frameworks!

 target 'ProjectName' do
+  # Comment this line if you're not using Swift and don't want to use dynamic frameworks
+  use_frameworks!
+  # Pods for ProjectName
+  target 'ProjectNameTests' do
+    inherit! :search_paths
+    # Pods for testing
+  end
+  target 'ProjectNameUITests' do
+    inherit! :search_paths
+    # Pods for testing
+  end
 end
 ```